Friendly Area Neighbors

 We invite you to explore our beautiful part of the wonderful City of Eugene.
 Excellent neighborhood schools and beautiful City Parks are located throughout our neighborhood.
 Residents of the Friendly Area Neighborhood love to garden and this common thread of love and pride is visible on every street.
 Street trees abound, planted in part through the efforts of the Friendly Area Neighbors Association (FAN).

 FAN Board meetings are held every month.
 Additionally General meetings are held in January, April, and October.
 In lieu of a General meeting in July, an annual picnic is held.
 General meetings may include presentations or outreach from various government agencies, neighborhood groups, non-profit organizations, or candidate and ballot measure forums.
 The board is elected at the annual general meeting in October.
 The public is invited to all meetings.
 A portion of each meeting is devoted to input from neighborhood residents and the general public.
-Additionally, FAN teams may hold informal meetings for focused discussion and taking action regarding transportation, public safety, or rodent problems.
+Additionally, FAN teams may hold informal meetings for focused discussion and taking action regarding transportation, emergency preparedness and equity and human rights.